Using everyday language to talk about size, weight, capacity and volume

 Children often enjoy joining in with cooking activities.

 Adults could provide recipes and equipment, and a safe environment for the children to cook.

 Children love to cook!
 It encourages their independence and increases awareness of healthy eating choices.
 Cooking can also be rich with mathematical language and thinking.
 The children can follow a simple recipe to bake and cook, from gingerbread men to bread.
-(It should be noted that this activity works best with small groups of children.)

 Encouraging mathematical thinking and reasoning:

 Tell me how we are going to make...

 What if the mixture is too wet/dry?
 What do we need to add more of/less of?

 Have we added the right amount of...?
 How do you know?

 Provide further opportunities for children to follow recipes.
 For example, they could make play dough.